 District Association (Each of the seven parished Districts and Boroughs in Hampshire has a local association - Basingstoke, East Hampshire, Eastleigh, Hart, New Forest, Test Valley and Winchester)

 10 000 Parish and Town Councils

 Location and Resources:

-The ALC is based in Eastleigh and has part-time eight part-time employees with additional partners & associates fulfilling specialist functions.
-The ALC is the lead body for the Local Council Development Team, chaired by the Lead Member for Learning and Development, currently, Cllr Mike Evans of Whiteley PC.
+The ALC is based in Eastleigh and has six part-time employees with additional partners & associates fulfilling specialist functions.
+The ALC is the lead body for the Local Council Development Team, chaired by the Lead Member for Learning and Development.

 The ALC's annual turnover is currently around £207k and is currently funded roughly in the following proportions:

 - Hampshire County Council Grant – 36%